 Unfortunately for me, there are not a lot of vegetarian options around the main streets of New Orleans.
 If you’re not vegetarian, you’ll find many amazing places to choose from.
 However, for all of us on the other side of the food chain, here are some restaurants with options.

 Wear comfortable shoes!
 But they don’t have to be new, they just need to be comfortable.
-To fully enjoy New Orleans you have to be prepared to walk miles and miles each day.
+To fully enjoy all of the amazing things to see in New Orleans, you have to be prepared to walk miles and miles each day.
 Your feet will thank you if you wear something comfy all day long!
 And you’ll be completely happy after completing the 10 things to see in New Orleans!